Global research into new HIV prevention products stands at a crucial crossroads, and the future of topical microbicides may hang in the balance.

 Dieffenbach, who says that “getting a safe, effective and durable HIV vaccine is [the NIH’s] highest priority,” expresses particular concern that the vaginal ring’s efficacy among the African women who participated in two recent advanced trials was likely diminished by exposure to the virus through anal sex.
 Because HIV transmits much more readily through anal versus vaginal intercourse, even if a small proportion of women’s sex acts are anal, those acts could nevertheless cause a considerable drag on the efficacy of a product that provides ARV coverage only in the vagina.
 This particular conundrum drives Dieffenbach’s preference for long-acting systemic products that cover both orifices, such as long-acting injectable PrEP or, perhaps one day, an implant that provides sustained release of prevention medication.

-Dieffenbach also doubts that the for-profit pharmaceutical sector or the small handful of large nongovernmental organizations that can afford to manufacture a vaginal or rectal microbicide will anticipate a large enough market for a vaginal or rectal microbicide to warrant undertaking large-scale production such a product widely available.
+Dieffenbach also doubts that the for-profit pharmaceutical sector or the small handful of large nongovernmental organizations that can afford to manufacture a vaginal or rectal microbicide will anticipate a large enough market for a vaginal or rectal microbicide to warrant undertaking large-scale production to make such a product widely available.

 “There will be winners and losers, particularly when we get past early clinical trials,” Dieffenbach says of the future of HIV prevention research.
 “Decisions have to be made about what we will spend our money on.
 And as products improve, the barrier goes higher and higher.”